 If you have either of these issues chances are you’re not reading this article for the answer!

 What Can You Do About Inguinal Hernias?

-Quite a lot as it happens.
+Quite a lot.
 Many people fear, and conversely other people want, a surgical intervention.
-This can be the right thing to do but you need to way up exactly what this will mean to you.
+This can be the right thing to do but you need to weigh up exactly what this will mean to you.

 The surgical procedure can open the area up or go in arthroscopically.
 The bulge is pushed back and held in place with either stitches or a mesh.
 The advent of this latter technique has lead to a dramatic reduction in recurrences.